python801/training/README.md

-# This is a python training on using the selenium and requests libaries for python
+# This is a python training on using the selenium and requests libaries.